ansible/ansible/docs/docsite/rst/playbooks_lookups.rst

 If the file exists previously, it will retrieve its contents, behaving just like with_file.
 Usage of variables like "{{ inventory_hostname }}" in the filepath can be used to set up random passwords per host (which simplifies password management in 'host_vars' variables).

+A special case is using ``/dev/null`` as a path.
+The password lookup will generate a new random password each time, but will not write it to ``/dev/null``.
+This can be used when you need a password without storing it on the controller.

 Generated passwords contain a random mix of upper and lowercase ASCII letters, the numbers 0-9 and punctuation (". , : - _").
 The default length of a generated password is 20 characters.
 This length can be changed by passing an extra parameter::